Creamy Wild Rice Casserole with Sausage and Mushrooms

 This Creamy Wild Rice Casserole with Sausage and Mushrooms feels like a big hug.
 Creamy meets earthy meets chewy texture…I love it all!

 Wild rice, chewy and tender and earthy, is one of my favorite things.
 If I see a salad or entree on a menu that features this Minnesota specialty, you can bet that I’m thinking hard about ordering it.
 I also like to cook up a pot of it at home to use in a variety of dishes.
-A family favorite is my creamy turkey and wild rice soup, always a hit.
+A family favorite is my chicken wild rice soup, always a hit.

 I first enjoyed this Creamy Wild Rice Casserole with Sausage and Mushrooms this past spring when I attended a local pottery tour.
 Such a wonderful lunch, I had to ask for the recipe.
 This dish would be a lovely addition to your Thanksgiving feast or any upcoming holiday meals.
 Or just any meal, really.
 I’d be happy to eat this casserole any time of year.